 Along with a substantial teaching and performing schedule, Sarah is an active chamber musician.
 She is a founding member of the Emissary Quartet (www.emissaryquartet.com), founded in 2009.
 In November 2016, the Emissary Quartet premiered a work by Annika Socolofsky, which was made possible by a grant from the Fromm Music Foundation at Harvard University.
 Emissary Quartet was quarterfinalists in the 2016 Fischoff Chamber Music Competition, and was the only flute quartet to have competed within the last seven years.
 They also performed at the National Flute Association's 44th Convention in San Diego, California.
 The Emissary Quartet won multiple grants from the Friends of Flutes Foundation, Inc. to perform and teach throughout the country.

-Sarah received her Bachelor of Fine Arts in Flute Performance from Carnegie Mellon University School of Music, and her Masters in Flute Performance from Indiana University Jacobs School of Music, as a Barbara and David Jacobs Scholar.
+Sarah received her Bachelor of Fine Arts in Flute Performance from Carnegie Mellon University School of Music, and her Master of Music in Flute Performance from Indiana University Jacobs School of Music, as a Barbara and David Jacobs Scholar.
 Her primary instructors include Jeanne Baxtresser, Bart Feller, Thomas Robertello, Judy Grant, and additional studies with Alberto Almarza and Marianne Gedigian.